 - Execute policies and protocols when emergency and criminal situations occur.

-Students in the Criminal Justice concentration will gain the following additional outcomes:
+Students in the Criminal Justice concentration are expected to gain the following additional outcomes:

 - Apply evidentiary law to real and hypothetical fact situations.